Vital Freight Measurements: 4 Things You Might Not Know

 Dimensional Weight

-Dimensional weight, also called DIM weight, comes into play when the actual weight is low—dimensional weight bases weight on the volume of the package.
+Dimensional weight, also called DIM weight, applies when the actual weight is low.
+Dimensional weight bases weight on the volume of the package.

-To calculate dimensional weight, the physical volume of the package (height x length x width in inches) is divided by a factor called the divisor, which is established by the carrier.
+To calculate dimensional weight, the package’s physical volume (height x length x width in inches) is divided by a divisor set by the carrier.

 In general, UPS uses a divisor of 139 for daily rates and 166 for retail rates.
 Here’s an example of how DIM weight is used.

 Let’s say a UPS rate package has an actual weight of 29 pounds and is 15 inches long by 20 inches wide by 18 inches high.
-That makes the volume of the package 5,400 cubic inches.
-Divide the volume by the rate divisor of 139, and you get a DIM weight of 38.84 pounds, rounded up to 39 pounds.
-So, the billable weight of the package would be 39 pounds because dimensional weight is always used when it is more significant than the actual weight.
+That makes the package’s volume 5,400 cubic inches.
+Divide the volume by the rate divisor of 139 to get a DIM weight of 38.84 pounds, rounded up to 39 pounds.
+So, the billable weight of the package would be 39 pounds because dimensional weight is used when it is greater than the actual weight.

 Accurate Measurements

 Remember, while you need an accurate weight for your shipment, you also need accurate measurements.
-As mentioned before, inconsistency between the shipment details you provide and what the carrier records results in costly billing adjustments after the shipment is completed.
+As mentioned before, inconsistencies between the shipment details you provide and the carrier’s records result in costly billing adjustments after the shipment is completed.

 If your shipment is crated, measuring is straightforward.
 Simply measure the height, length, and width.
 In the case of fractions of inches, always round up to the next whole inch.
-If your shipment is palletized, measure the width and length of the pallet rather than the item itself.
+If your shipment is palletized, measure the pallet’s width and length rather than the item’s dimensions.
 Don’t forget that the item being shipped cannot extend beyond the edges of the pallet.
-Measure a straight line from the cargo’s highest point above the pallet going straight down through the pallet to the floor.
+Measure a straight line from the cargo’s highest point above the pallet, going straight down through the pallet to the floor.
 That’s your height.

 If you measure accurately, you’ll be in good shape.
-As with measuring a crate, always round up to the next whole inch for each of your measurements.
+As with measuring a crate, always round up to the next whole inch for each measurement.

 Density

 Density has always been important in freight shipping because dense cargo doesn’t waste space.
-That’s why the denser a commodity is, the lower the freight class and the lower the cost to ship.
+That’s why the denser a commodity is, the lower the freight class and the lower the shipping cost.

-Density is calculated to determine freight class when the cargo does not have a predetermined freight class as well as by density-based carriers to calculate the shipping cost.
+Density is used to determine freight class when cargo does not have a predetermined class, and by density-based carriers to calculate shipping costs.
 You want to remember that density is determined by:

 - The actual weight of the packaged cargo